edgedb/easy-edgedb/chapter14/index.md

 }
 ```

 What if we want an annotation with a different name besides `title` and `description`?
-That's easy, just declare with `abstract annotation` inside the schema and give it a name.
-We want to add a warning for other developers to read so that's what we'll call it:
+This is surprisingly easy, just declare a new annotation by typing `abstract annotation` inside the schema and give it a name.
+We want to add a `warning` for other developers to read so that's what we'll call it:

 ```sdl
 abstract annotation warning;
 ```

-We'll imagine that it is important to use `Castle` instead of `OtherPlace` for not just castles, but castle towns too.
-Thanks to the new abstract annotation, now `OtherPlace` gives that information along with the other annotation:
+Maybe it is important to use `Castle` instead of `OtherPlace` for not just castles, but castle towns too.
+Thanks to the new abstract annotation, now `OtherPlace` gives that information along with the other annotation.
+Here are the two annotations to add to `OtherPlace`:

 ```sdl
 type OtherPlace extending Place {